-- Whether the level of the fee is set by an independent third party, such as a regulatory body. - Whether the quality of the Firm's audit work is subject to the review of an independent third party, such as an oversight body. - The conditions, policies and procedures described in paragraph 120.15 A3 (particularly the existence of a quality management system designed and implemented by the Firm in accordance with [APES 320/quality management standards issued by the AUASB]) might also impact the evaluation of whether the threats to Independence are at an Acceptable Level. - 410.4 A5 The requirements and application material that follow identify circumstances which might need to be further evaluated when determining whether the threats are at an Acceptable Level.
+- The involvement of Those Charged with Governance in appointing the auditor and agreeing fees, and the apparent emphasis they and client management place on the quality of the audit and the overall level of the fees. - Whether the level of the fee is set by an independent third party, such as a regulatory body. - Whether the quality of the Firm's audit work is subject to the review of an independent third party, such as an oversight body. - 410.4 A4 The conditions, policies and procedures described in paragraph 120.15 A3 (particularly the existence of a quality management system designed and implemented by the Firm in accordance with APES 320/quality management standards issued by the AUASB) might also impact the evaluation of whether the threats to Independence are at an Acceptable Level. - 410.4 A5 The requirements and application material that follow identify circumstances which might need to be further evaluated when determining whether the threats are at an Acceptable Level.
 For those circumstances, application material includes examples of additional factors that might be relevant in evaluating the threats.